renadalahmadi/Jahez-Capstone-Project/README.md

 # Jahez-Capstone-Project

-Jahez Application- ML-Based Approach to Provide Better Customer Experience And Minimize the Delays in Accepted Orders.
+Jahez Application - ML-Based Approach To Minimize the Delays in Accepted Orders to Provide Better Customer Experience.

 Prepared by: